moby/moby/docs/reference/commandline/load.md

     Load an image from a tar archive or STDIN

-      -i, --input=""     Read from a tar archive file, instead of STDIN
+      -i, --input=""     Read from a tar archive file, instead of STDIN.
+The tarball may be compressed with gzip, bzip, or xz

 Loads a tarred repository from a file or the standard input stream.
 Restores both images and tags.

     $ docker images
     REPOSITORY          TAG                 IMAGE ID            CREATED             VIRTUAL SIZE
-    $ docker load < busybox.tar
+    $ docker load < busybox.tar.gz
     $ docker images
     REPOSITORY          TAG                 IMAGE ID            CREATED             VIRTUAL SIZE busybox             latest              769b9341d937        7 weeks ago         2.489 MB